- To successfully complete its standardizing and enabling role, a PMO interacts with a wide array of operational and executive stakeholders.

 Not every C-suite knows how to sponsor and champion a PMO.
 Besides, CEOs, CFOs, COOs, CIOs and CTOs alike already have their specific territories to oversee.
 They might not have the time, resources, and skills required to focus on PPM effectively and successfully.

-While the senior executives ultimately retain responsibility for PPM and should approve major decisions, day-to-day oversight may be delegated to a “Governance Council” charged with the responsibility for the key decisions that affect the firm’s portfolio of projects.
+While the senior executives ultimately retain responsibility for PPM and should approve major decisions, day-to-day oversight may be delegated to a “Governance Council.”
+This council is responsible for the key decisions that affect the firm’s portfolio of projects.

 Such a Governance Council may consist of one or several of the C-managers mentioned above or of their representatives — typically high-level managers.

-When a Governance Council is appointed to oversee and champion the Project Management Office’s activity, it is common practice to formalize and issue a PPM charter detailing the purpose and nature of the PPM process, the roles of the various participants, the respective responsibilities of the Governance Council and of the PMO, and the escalation mechanisms dictating how and when issues and decisions may be elevated to upper management.
+When appointing a Governance Council to oversee and champion the Project Management Office’s activity, it is common practice to formalize and issue a PPM charter detailing:

 The interactions between PMOs and their Governance Councils